google/knative-gcp/docs/install/dataplane-service-account.md

-After running the script, you will have a Kubernetes Secret `google-cloud-key` in namespace `example` which stores the key exported from the Google Cloud service account `cre-dataplane`(you just created it in the last step).
+After running the script, you will have a Kubernetes Secret `google-cloud-key` in namespace `example` which stores the key exported from the Google Cloud service account `events-sources-gsa`(you just created it in the last step).